zeek/zeek/doc/intro/index.rst

-Bro's history goes back much further than many people realize. `Vern Paxson <http://www.icir.org/vern>`_ designed and implemented the initial version almost two decades ago.
+Bro's history goes back much further than many people realize. `Vern Paxson <http://www.icir.org/vern>`_ designed and implemented the initial version more than two decades ago.
 Vern began work on the code in 1995 as a researcher at the `Lawrence Berkeley National Laboratory (LBNL) <http://www.lbl.gov>`_.
 Berkeley Lab began operational deployment in 1996, and the USENIX Security